 A Zero Balancing Session takes between 45-55 minutes.
 Your first session is likely to take at least a full hour, and you should allow an additional ten minutes for initial paperwork.
 Your practitioner will assess your current condition and discuss your goals for the session before beginning the balancing work.
 Zero Balancing is a subtle but deep therapy.
 You will lie, fully clothed, on a massage table, while your practitioner works under your body, providing gentle pressure and subtle movements. to release held tension in your bones, initiating an energetic shift in your body.

 A Zero Balancing session leaves you with a wonderful feeling of inner harmony and organization.
 The changes you experience are only beginning during the session, and things may keep moving and shifting subtly for the next 24 hours.
 Just as a deep muscle massage can leave you feeling a little bit sore the next day, if you had a lot of held tension, you may feel a similar soreness the next day.
 This will abate within a day.

 Where there is a lot of held tension, Zero Balancing will relieve that tension in layers, and thus it is recommended that you receive three weekly sessions to achieve the best effect.
 Thereafter, maintenance sessions can be spaced further apart.

 Your Zero Balancing Therapist

-Helen Pope is a Certified Zero Balancer.
+Helen Whatley is a Certified Zero Balancer.
 To earn her certification, she studied Zero Balancing for two years, taking over 100 hours of classes, and working closely with a mentor for six months.
 As with all Certified Zero Balancers, she was evaluated for quality of touch, efficacy of treatment, and understanding and application of the Zero Balancing protocol by two different Zero Balancing faculty members before receiving approval for certification.
 Helen works with the Zero Balancing Faculty, assisting in teaching core Zero Balancing classes.